FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

 As we can see, we are inside our User account, but multiple users can collaborate within the platform, as we will see later.

-## Procedure 1 - Manual acquisition with Hayabusa
+## 1 - Manual acquisition with Hayabusa

 At this point, we move to the first Windows workstation to generate our first timeline using [Hayabusa](https://github.com/Yamato-Security/hayabusa/releases).